Notice last updated: 18th April 2023.

 This website is not intended for children and we do not knowingly collect data relating to children.

-When we process your personal data we are regulated (from 25th May 2018) under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom), we are also regulated by any national laws which supplement the General Data Protection Regulation in the United Kingdom.
+When we process your personal data we are regulated under the UK General Data Protection Regulation which applies in the United Kingdom, we are also regulated by any national laws which supplement the General Data Protection Regulation in the United Kingdom.

 Our full contact details are: